guardino/mandelbrot-fractal-generator/README.md

 MIT License

+## Description

+- The MEAN stack used is based on the "Angular & NodeJS - The MEAN Stack Guide" course on Udemy (https://www.udemy.com/course/angular-2-and-nodejs-the-practical-guide) by Maximilian Schwarzmüller, and has been adapted for this application by Dr. Cesare Guardino.
+- The core Mandelbrot/Julia Set generator is a C-based code written by Dr. Cesare Guardino.
+- The actual fractal image is generated as a contour plot using Gnuplot (http://www.gnuplot.info).
+The `gnuplot` program needs to be on the PATH on the backend server.

 ## Development server

 - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.